KhawlahUP/Data-Scientist-SDA-Project/analyzing-bank-customers-with-pandas/README.md

-# Project 1: Analyzing Bank Customers with Pandas
+# Analyzing Bank Customers with Pandas

 ## Overview
 This project uses anonymized data about bank customers to explore their behavior and understand key patterns.
 The analysis includes summary statistics, data cleaning, and visualizations using pandas and matplotlib.